University Admission Screening Documents

 - If the name on your Birth Certificate differs from your O level / A level result, you will be required to publish the correct name on a newspaper publication or through a means made available by the University.

-- Your Date of Birth must tally with your O level / A level result
+- Your Date of Birth must be the same as your O level / A level result

 - You will also pass through a thorough medical checkup including blood and urine test.

-- Admission process might take days to complete but if you have connections, please make use of it.
+- The admission process might take days to complete but if you have connections, please make use of it.
 I had spent almost a month on the screening process until I used my connection and within 20 minutes, I was through with the whole screening process.

 - Don’t wait until you finish admission screening before you start attending lectures.
 You may spend your first semester on this process.
 Be wise.

-- Until you’re giving Matriculation Number, you’re not a student of the university.
+- Until you’re given a Matriculation Number, you’re not a student of the university.

 … and I wish you luck